 An AED will only advise the bystander to deliver a shock if the heart is in a rhythm which can be corrected by defibrillation.
 They are also made to include voice and visual prompts.
 For this reason, AEDs are easy and safe to use.

-Emergency Health and Planning Services of Health PEI is in charge of the PEI AED Registry.
-Health PEI does not sell AEDs nor does it promote the sale of any one specific make or model.
+Emergency Health Services with the Department of Health and Wellness is in charge of the PEI AED Registry.
+Emergency Health Services does not sell AEDs nor does it promote the sale of any one specific make or model.

 All AED maintenance items should be covered by the manufacturer or vendor you purchased your AED from; refer to the manual that came with your AED at the time of purchase or donation.
 If you have any concerns about your device, contact your vendor.